diliscia/Codingame/Temperatures/README.md

 For the case where the difference between two or more temperatures were the same I used an if statement were I kept only the positive temperature.

-I repeated all the process thru all the data and sent the **result** as output.
+I repeated all the process through all the data and sent the **result** as output.